-If your project is larger than one acre and covered under a KPDES Storm Water Permit, it is recommended that subcontractors and others conducting excavation or fill activities sign an agreement that they will follow the Storm Water Pollution Prevention (BMP) Plan.
-If utility projects are conducted in or near streams, Clean Water Act Section 404 permit coverage may be required (see next subsection).
+If your project is larger than one acre and covered under a KPDES Stormwater Permit, it is required that subcontractors and others conducting excavation or fill activities sign the Stormwater Pollution Prevention Plan.
+If utility or other projects are conducted in or near streams, Clean Water Act Section 404 permit coverage may be required (see next subsection).